 Ultimately, your goal is to put together clear evidence that you have Sephardic Jewish heritage.
-That evidence, along with your family tree, is submitted to the Portuguese Jewish community in either Porto or Lisbon.
+That evidence, along with your family tree, is submitted to the Portuguese Jewish community in Lisbon.

 Both communities have records from the time and will be able to verify whether you are, in fact, of Sephardic heritage.
 They also both provide a bullet-point list to guide you through the application.

 Jonah applied to Porto while Trevor applied to Lisbon.
 Both have slightly different requirements, and there’s a lot of debate on the Facebook groups as to which one is better.
 Often it depends on your specific circumstances.

 Neither CIL (the Lisbon community) nor CIP (the Porto community) make their records public, so in a sense you’re doing things blind but, unfortunately, that’s just a part of the process.

 Once confirmed, they’ll provide a certificate which you can submit with your application to the Portuguese government.
 This single document is seen as the most important document in the process.

 For Trevor, getting all the paperwork he needed wasn’t hugely complicated.
 His grandmother’s grandmother was British and belonged to the Bevis Marks Synagogue in London.
 Trevor was able to obtain the records via UCLA, who had copies of the records, but has since visited Bevis Marks and says that they’re very open to working with people who are trying to trace their heritage.